WeatherlightStudios/WeatherlightStudios.github.io/_pages/resources.md

 <a class="btn disabled btn--warning">Intermediate</a> [Voxel-Based Terrain for Real-Time Virtual Simulations][voxel-terrain]<br>
 A book about a Voxel-Based Terrain, from implementation, to rendering.

+<a class="btn disabled btn--success">Beginner to Expert</a> [A Study Path for Game Programmers][game-programmer-study-path]<br>
+An entire collection of books to study if you wanna be a game programmer, passing through every aspect of game programming: from programming languages, to engines, to audio, physics and animations, from AI to Multiplayer, basically everything.